 After I got what I wanted from bodyweight training, I started to lift weights.
 Lifting weights allowed me to put on pounds after pounds of muscle on the muscular foundation I built with bodyweight training.
 This time everything was better.
 I no longer needed to take my shirt off to impress the girls I wanted to impress.

 When I grew more muscular size with weightlifting, I got more compliments on my physique.
 Girls look at me more in public.
 Random men ask me for tips to grow muscle.
 My popularity and confidence skyrocketed.

 Of course, none of these things would happen if I didn’t already put in the work to build my excellent muscular foundation with bodyweight training.
 But, bodyweight training has its limits when it comes to size.
 I am thankful for bodyweight training to make weightlifting extremely efficient to build more muscle mass on my frame.

 I love both bodyweight training and weightlifting.
 The similarities between both types of training are a lot more than the differences between them.

 I still use a mixture of bodyweight exercises and weightlifting exercises in my regular training schedule.

 Whatever your training goals are, I hope this comparison gives you an idea of what you can expect to get with both types of training.

-If you are a newbie, I highly recommend you to start strength training with bodyweight training.
+P.S.
+If you are new to building muscle, I highly recommend you to start strength training with bodyweight training.
+Check out my Ripped with Bodyweight program for a solid training routine that will build you muscle fast while burning body fat.
 After you build a lean, muscular body with six pack abs, you can switch to lifting weights and put on slabs of muscle on the solid muscular foundation you built with bodyweight training.